c-mariee/badbank/README.md

 - Account Creation: Allows users to create a new banking account.
 - Deposit/Withdrawal: Users can deposit or withdraw funds.
 - Transaction History: View all account activities.
 - All Data View: Displays details of all accounts.

 # Potential Future Features
 - Multi-Account Functionality: Option to create and manage multiple account types (savings, checking, etc.).
 - Balance Functionality: Real-time balance updates after each transaction.
 - Enhanced Security: Two-factor authentication for additional security.
+- Login and logout

 # License: MIT